Entre la vida y la muerte

-Entre la vida y la muerte (Between life and death) is a Mexican telenovela produced by Angelli Nesma Medina for Televisa in 1993.
+Entre la vida y la muerte (Between Life and Death) is a Mexican telenovela produced by Angelli Nesma Medina for Televisa in 1993.

 Leticia Calderón and Fernando Ciangherotti starred as protagonists, while Sebastián Ligarde and Frances Ondiviela starred as antagonists.

 Plot

-Susana Trejos, a responsible and dedicated doctor to their patients, is about to marry Andrés del Valle, a licensed with a dubious past.
-Susana is madly in love with Andrés, but he only wants to kill her to take over his entire fortune.
-Before the wedding, Susana receive a message which says that Andrés is very sick in the Lacandona Forest and about to die.
+Susana Trejos, a responsible doctor devoted to her patients, is about to marry Andrés del Valle, a lawyer with a shady past who carries on a secret affair with Ivonne, a hypocrite who claims to be Susana's best friend.
+However, Andrés' sister Paloma is the only one aware of the betrayal by both Andrés and his lover, but no one believes her.
+Susana is in love with Andrés, but he only wants to marry her to kill her and inherit her fortune.
+Mere hours before her church wedding, Susana receives a message that Andrés is in the Lacandon Jungle, gravely ill and near death.